 - 5 g coriander roughly chopped

 - Heat vegetable oil in a large non-stick frying pan.
 When hot, add the garlic, ginger and chopped chilli peppers.
 Fry for 30-40 seconds on medium heat.

 - Add the chicken pieces, and carry on cooking for approximately 8 minutes, until the pieces are almost cooked through.
 Towards the end of cooking add the spices and salt and mix to combine.

 - Pour the tinned tomatoes into the chicken pan, increase the heat and boil for 5 minutes until the tomato sauce has reduced by about a third.
-If your sauce is too thin, dust 1/2 tbsp of flour all over and mix (alternatively stir in 2 tbsp of ground almond).
+If your sauce is too thin, dust ½ tablespoon of flour all over and mix (alternatively stir in 2 tablespoon of ground almond).